Dr. Brian Moore CEO

 DR. KATE MORTON SCIENTIFIC ADVISOR, BEHAVIOURAL SCIENCE & DIGITAL HEALTH

 Dr Kate Morton is Orreco’s Scientific Advisor on Behavioural Science, Digital Health and our FitrWoman™ application.
 A chartered psychologist, Katie is a recognized expert in health psychology, digital health, intervention development and evaluation, user testing and quantitative research.
 She is a member of a global innovation consultancy in Cambridge, UK, where she applies behavioural insights to gain a deeper understanding of how people interact with new technology.
 Previously, she held research positions at the University of Cambridge and St Mary’s University Twickenham.

-Katie holds a PhD in Behavioural Medicine from the University of British Columbia, Canada, an MSc in Sport and Exercise Psychology from Loughborough University, London, and has published over 30 peer-reviewed papers.
+Katie holds a PhD in Behavioural Medicine from the University of British Columbia, Canada, an MSc in Sport and Exercise Psychology from Loughborough University, UK, and has published over 30 peer-reviewed papers.

 Professor Cathal Seoighe Scientific Advisor, Genomics

 Professor Cathal Seoighe is Orreco’s Scientific Advisor on Genomics.
 Stokes Professor of Bioinformatics in the School of Mathematics, Statistics and Applied Mathematics at NUI Galway, he is an acknowledged research leader in the development and application of computational methods to analyze gene expression, mRNA splicing and epigenetic data.